macieklad/monoplate/README.md

 Out of the box, monoplate includes:

 - A plethora of presets for ESLint, Prettier, and Lint Staged
-- GitHub actions setup for testing, releasing, and deploying your projects, with goodies like caching and nodes setup
+- GitHub actions setup for testing, releasing, and deploying your projects, with goodies like caching and environment setup
-- Ready to use package and application templates for starting your docs, component library or any other application (based on vite, tailwind and react)
+- Ready to use package and application templates for starting your next docs, component library or any other application (based on vite, tailwind and react)
-- Extensive syncpack configuration for keeping your dependencies in sync
+- Extensive syncpack configuration for keeping your dependecies in check

 If you just want to start, go to the [getting started](#getting-started) section.